Marketing91

 • Remember the safety and privacy of the customers

-• Marketing professionals should always comply with standards, rules, and regulations made by the government and organizations
+• Marketing professionals should always comply with the government and organizations’ standards, rules, and regulations.

-• Ethics must be discussed honestly and openly while discussing the marketing strategies
+• Ethics must be discussed honestly and openly while discussing marketing strategies.

-Incorporating all such elements of ethical behavior patterns ensure competitive advantage and business success in any target market.
+Incorporating all such elements of ethical behavior patterns ensures competitive advantage and business success in any target market.

-The businesses that embrace ethical marketing should not use it as a gimmick but they should accept it as the core part of their values and missions.
+Businesses that embrace ethical marketing should not use it as a gimmick; instead, they should accept it as the core of their values and missions.
 The effectiveness of ethical marketing highly depends on long-term efforts to continue campaigning, education, and activism.

-Ethical marketing helps customers to make conscious and better choices of the products that they buy.
+Ethical marketing helps customers be conscious and make better choices regarding the products they buy.
 Businesses have to adopt ethical and fair trade for survival and sustainable growth.
-Businesses must cultivate brand loyalty and value with ideal customers.
-It is beneficial to develop and implement philanthropic ethical principles in business strategies.
+Companies must cultivate brand loyalty and value with ideal customers.
+Developing and implementing philanthropic, ethical principles in business strategies is beneficial.

-Most of the approaches of advertising made by the customers consist of skepticism.
-Even the least aware customer knows well that every claim made by the advertiser is untrue.
+Most of the advertising approaches made by customers consist of skepticism.
+Even the least aware customer knows well that every claim the advertiser makes is untrue.

 65% of people believe that the advertising claims are sometimes honest.
-13% of people can not believe that advertising is genuine.
+13% of people need help to think that advertising is genuine.

-So, it is clear that customers are cynical about the advertisement they watch.
-Here ethical marketing can come to the rescue.
+So, it is clear that customers are cynical about the advertisements they watch.
+Here, ethical marketing can come to the rescue.
 It can be effective in restoring trust that can be lost between the advertiser and customers.

 Do’s of Ethical Marketing